sofht focus

 As a Society run by individuals working within the food industry, SOFHT Focus is also a valuable marketing tool which members can make use of through submitting articles, advertising and other promotions.

-I hope you find this issue interesting and perhaps I’ll see you at one of our future events which we have conveniently put into a new ‘for your diary’ section on Page 17.
+I hope you find this issue interesting and perhaps I’ll see you at one of future events, such as the AGM in Staffordshire.

 Sukh Gill,